burtherman/StreamBaseKit/README.md

 An alternative library to consider is [FirebaseUI-iOS](https://github.com/firebase/FirebaseUI-iOS).
 It is the official client library for Firebase.
 It's written in Objective-C instead of Swift, and is simpler.

 StreamBaseKit grew out of building Movem3nt, a complex social application, and addresses a variety of problems encountered in doing so.
-For example, ios table views are designed for insertion on top, and Firebase appends new data.
+For example, iOS table views will auto-scroll if content is inserted on top, but Firebase appends new data to the bottom.
 To make these work well together for messaging-type apps, one needs to invert both the firebase collection and the table view.

 StreamBaseKit also makes it easy to add more advanced functionality like splitting a collection into multiple table sections, and inserting transient content into the table like a "fetch more" control for incremental fetching.

+The resource layer makes it much to keep your database persistence logic and ui view controller logic separate.
+It also provides the convenient counter feature.

 Another consideration is that Firebase also has a Android UI library.
 StreamBaseKit does not (yet).